arramac/azure-content/articles/documentdb/documentdb-orderby.md

 DocumentDB supports ordering with a single numeric, string or Boolean property per query, with additional query types coming soon.
 Please see [What's coming next](#Whats_coming_next) for more details.

 ## Configure an indexing policy for Order By
-In order to execute Order By queries, you must create a collection with a custom index policy for Order By.
-The most common indexing policies are the following:
+The easiest way to get started with Order By is by creating a new collection with the "All Range" indexing policy configuration, i.e., a range index against all numbers and strings for all properties, with the maximum required precision.
+For many workloads, this offers the best query flexibility, with good write performance and low index storage overhead.
+However, you can tune the indexing policy to best suit your query patterns by configuring just the properties used for sorting with a Range index and maximum index precision.

+Recall that DocumentDB supports two kinds of indexes (Hash and Range), which can be set for specific paths/properties, data types (strings/numbers) and at different precision values (either maximum precision or a fixed precision value).
+Since DocumentDB uses Hash indexing as default, you must create a new collection with a custom indexing policy in order to use Order By.

+Here are some common indexing policies, and their corresponding support for Order By queries:

 <table border="0" cellspacing="0" cellpadding="0">
     <tbody>